How to start an email exercise

 2.

-An informal way to start the opening of an email, is
+A way to start the introduction of an informal or neutral email, could be

 I hope everything is ok:

 (phrase) A nice friendly way to start a neutral or informal email.
-It is then followed by a sentence that states the purpose of the email, e.g. 'Do you know...' or 'I just thought that I'd let you know that...' etc...
+You could also use, 'I hope you are doing well.' instead.
+With either, they are then followed by a sentence that states the purpose of the email, e.g. 'Do you know...' or 'I just thought that I'd let you know that...' etc...
 In Spanish: "Espero que todo vaya bien".

 Close